People who have Andersen-Tawil Syndrome (ATS) experience attacks of muscle weakness, and may also have irregular heart rhythm.

 When it comes to potassium levels, there is a lot of inconsistency.
-Some attacks cause the patient’s potassium to rise, and other attacks cause it to fall.
-Some attacks are triggered by eating a high-potassium meal, and other attacks are triggered by the patient not having enough potassium in their meals!
+Some attacks are associated with elevated blood potassium levels and in others the attacks are associated with low potassium levels..
+Some episodes of weakness are triggered by eating a high-potassium meal, and other episodes are triggered by the patient not having enough potassium in their meals!
 Attacks usually begin before age 20.

-Often, people with Andersen-Tawil Syndrome show physical signs of the disorder in their body shape.
+Often, people with Andersen-Tawil Syndrome (ATS) show physical signs of the disorder in their body shape.
 They might have two toes that are “webbed” together, a finger that is slightly bent, widely-set eyes, and low-set ears.
-Another Andersen-Tawil Syndrome symptom is problems with heart rhythm.
-This should show either significantly or minorly as a long QT interval on an EKG.
-It is often necessary to involve the help of an Electrophysiology Cardiologist in making this diagnosis.
-Medications can be used to treat this disorder, but figuring out the right medications can be complicated because both the muscle weakness attacks and the heart problems need to be treated.
+Short stature is also common in individuals with ATS.
+Individuals with ATS can also have heart problems.
+The most common presentation is the presence of a long QT interval on their EKG; this can be associated with irregular heart rhythms.
+It is always necessary to involve the help of an Electrophysiology Cardiologist in making this diagnosis.
+Medications can be used to treat this disorder, but figuring out the right medications can be complicated when there is a need to treat both the attacks of muscle weakness and heart problems.

 PP and Andersen-Tawil Syndrome